The pace of your child's development may be due influenced by factors such as his/her personality temperament, or the home environment.

 A preschooler likes to explore the world around him by jumping, running and playing.
 He/ she learns to do many things on his/ her own, like feeding and dressing himself/ herself, and may prefer to use the toilet alone.
 In terms of speech and language, he/ she progresses from speaking in single words to complete sentences.
 Socially, he/ she will be increasingly aware of his environment. and will also learn how to interact with people and establish relationships with family members and peers.

-For more information, refer to the 15 to 18 months and 2 to 3 years old Developmental Checklist for parents in the Health Booklet.
+For more information, refer to the 15 to 22 months and 24 to 36 months Developmental Checklist for parents in the Health Booklet, also available here.

 How to support my child's development?

 The term "developmental delay" is used to describe a child who is slower to achieve developmental milestones than other children at that given age.

 Developmental disabilities are a group of conditions due to an impairment in physical, learning, language, or behaviour areas (Centers for Disease Control and Prevention).
 These conditions typically arise in the early years of life, and may affect the way a person moves, communicates, thinks, learns and behaves throughout his/ her life.
 Common developmental disabilities that affect children include autism spectrum disorder, attention deficit hyperactivity disorder (ADHD) and dyslexia.

 It is important for parents understand typical child development, and to flag up any concerns early, so that the child can receive early intervention and maximise his potential in the long run.